 Another new building for the new specialist areas of HPI is currently under construction.
 House L on Campus 2 (thus C2L) will include a data center, two lecture halls, seminar rooms, and offices, as well as a bistro.
 Completion is scheduled for late 2021.

 In spring 2019, the Hasso Plattner Foundation decided to purchase the Minsk.
-As early as January 2020, construction work began to transform it into a museum for the foundation’s very popular GDR art collection.
+As early as January 2020, construction work began to transform it into an exhibition site for the foundation’s very popular GDR art collection.
 Modern exhibition spaces totaling 900m2 are being created on the two main floors.
 On the upper floor, a café with an outdoor terrace is planned, which will serve as a new meeting place for Potsdam.
-The Museum Minsk is scheduled to open in the fall of 2021.

 School of Design Thinking at the University of Cape Town

 The d-school iconic building consisting of 3 floors will be the new multi-disciplinary and inter-faculty collaborative space on University of Cape Town’s Campus.
 A place where design thinking (innovation) happens, where students from all the different faculties feel invited, meet, collaborate and innovate.
-Building is planned to commence in 2020 and occupation in late 2021.
+Building started in 2020 and occupation is planned in late 2021.